-Helping Clients Involved in Rideshare Accidents in Virginia & Washington, D.C.
+Helping Clients Involved In Rideshare Accidents

-More and more people are opting not to drive their own vehicles, or they have chosen not to purchase a car altogether due to the explosive growth of car-sharing and ridesharing services—convenient and affordable alternatives for getting around town.
-In fact, these services have become so popular here in Northern Virginia and Washington, D.C. that there are many avid users of Zipcar and Car2go (car-sharing services that are alternatives to standard rental cars), as well as Uber and Lyft (ridesharing services that are alternatives to taxis).
+More and more people are opting not to drive their own vehicles, or they have chosen not to purchase a car altogether due to the explosive growth of car-sharing and ridesharing services – convenient and affordable alternatives for getting around town.
+In fact, these services have become so popular here in northern Virginia and Washington, D.C., that there are many avid users of Zipcar and Car2go (car-sharing services that are alternatives to standard rental cars), as well as Uber and Lyft (ridesharing services that are alternatives to taxis).

 Like any other motorist, Uber, Lyft, and other ridesharing drivers are not immune to accidents.
 When a collision occurs, passengers are susceptible to severe injuries.
 However, litigating these types of personal injury cases tends to be more complex than standard car accident claims, making it crucial to have an experienced Uber accident attorney on your side.
 If you were injured in an Uber, Lyft, or other type of ridesharing accident in the state of Virginia or in D.C., our firm can help.

-Can You Sue Uber for an Accident?
+Can You Sue Uber For An Accident?

 Ridesharing services are a newer alternative to traditional taxis.
 Although they operate in a similar manner to taxis, Uber and Lyft rides are more flexible and convenient due to their on-demand smartphone apps.
 For example, a person can pull up the Uber app on his smartphone and request a ride and (generally within seconds) have a driver accept the request and provide him with an ETA.